Machete-wielding robber chops off dairy worker's fingers in vicious attack

 No further information was given by police, however Singh said the car used by the robbers had no number plates and appeared to be stolen.

-“Maybe police are short on staff, I don’t know, but it took them 30 to 40 minutes to get here for such a serious incident.
+“Police received a call about 7.31am of a disorder incident and were on scene about 7.38am, and provided immediate first aid to the victim,” police said in a statement.

-“It took a couple of hours for me to get inside and give them the footage, if they let me get in faster they may have had a chance to do something quickly.”
+Singh said it took him “a couple of hours” to get inside and give police the CCTV footage.
+“If they let me get in faster they may have had a chance to do something quickly,”

 He said he was concerned for his worker who he considers to be “like a little brother”.